ole1986/vscode-arma-dev/README.md

 Below you can find all available commands

 * `Arma 3: Configure`: to setup the project
-* `Arma 3: Pack`: to pack pbos defined in your configuration file
+* `Arma 3: Build`: to pack / build pbos defined in your configuration file
 * `Arma 3: Binarize`: binarize cpp files from explorer context menu
 * `Arma 3: UnBinarize`: Unbinarize bin files from explorer context menu
 * `Arma 3: Run Server`: start the arma3server with server mod path included